barneyb/johann/README.md

 If your source is in `program.jn`, first compile it with `./bin/jnc < program.jn > program.s`.
 Next, assemble and link with `gcc program.s -o program`.
 Now you can execute it: `./program`.
 If you have multiple source files, compile and assemble them separately (with `-c`), and then link the object files into the final binary.
 The standard library (`./lib/jstdlib.o`) is pre-assembled and only needs to be linked.

+> **NB:** Compiled Johann programs are version specific.
+When changing versions of the compiler, you need to recompile all your sources.
+The standard library is always compiled with the compiler version it is bundled with.
+If you have third-party dependencies, their sources will need to be recompiled as well.

 Implicit is a command shell that understands redirection.
 Compilation is always "read from STDIN and write to STDOUT" - you can't use files!

 The various `Makefile` may provide additional inspiration.
 It's worth mentioning that my `make` skills are commensurate with my skill coding assembly.